O

 The effect of this exclusion is to leave the following basic exposures uninsured:

+The actual expense of tearing down the undamaged portion of a building if a law or ordinance dictates demolition and disposal of the resulting debris.
+The loss of the value of the undamaged portion of a building.
 The difference between the value of the building as it stands -- the insurable value of the building -- and its value if rebuilt to code.
 Even when insurance is written on a replacement cost basis (i.e., without deduction for depreciation), this exposure exists because the replacement cost referred to in the insurance is that required to restore the original building, not an improved and more expensive version of the original building.
+An extended loss of business income, extra expense, or additional living expense.

 Owner's or Contractor's Protective Liability Coverage